wang-jun-hao/tp/docs/UserGuide.md

 ### 3.1 Login and Create Account

-Type in your `username` and `password` to login to the system.
-If you do not have a `username` and `password`, pick the `create account` option, which would let you create a new account.
+Type in your `username` and `password` to login as to the system.
+If you do not have a `username` and `password`, pick the `create account` option, which would let you create a new **doctor** account.

 When creating your new account, fill in your desired `username`, `password`, your `name` and your `MCR`, then click create.

-*`username` and `password` need to be at least 5 characters long.
+* `username` and `password` need to be at least 5 characters long.
+* `MCR` is your medical registration number as given by the Singapore Medical Council, e.g. 'M35477G'.
 * `MCR` has to be of the format 'M@####$', where @ is a letter/digit, # is a digit and $ is a letter.

+As a **doctor**, you can use all features of MediBook.

-You can also login as an administrative staff using the username: `admin` and password: `admin`.
-As an administrative staff, you can only add, edit, delete and find patients.
+Alternatively, you can also login as an **administrative staff** using the username: `admin` and password: `admin`.
+As an **administrative staff**, you can only add, edit, delete and find patients.
 You are unable to add, edit or delete medical notes.

 ### 3.2 Viewing help : `help`